wavefrontHQ/docs/pages/doc/csp_users_roles.md

 ### Create, Edit, or Delete a Custom Role

-Custom roles let you combine service permissions of your choice, for example, [Operations for Applications permissions](csp_permissions_overview.html#operations-for-applications-permissions).
+Custom roles let you combine service permissions of your choice, for example, [Tanzu Observability permissions](csp_permissions_overview.html#operations-for-applications-permissions).
 A custom role can have permissions for one or multiple services in your organization.
 For example, you can have a custom role that grants administrative permissions for one service and read-only permissions for another service.

-{% include important.html content="The Operations for Applications permissions in a custom role apply to **all** Operations for Applications service instances to which the target user account or server to server app has access.
-Therefore, to obtain the Operations for Applications permissions from a custom role for a given Operations for Applications service instance, the user account or server to server app assigned with that custom role must have at least one Operations to Applications service role for that service instance, for example, the **Viewer** service role."%}
+{% include important.html content="The Tanzu Observability permissions in a custom role apply to **all** Tanzu Observability service instances to which the target user account or server to server app has access.
+Therefore, to obtain the Tanzu Observability permissions from a custom role for a given Tanzu Observability service instance, the user account or server to server app assigned with that custom role must have at least one Operations to Applications service role for that service instance, for example, the **Viewer** service role."%}

 To create a custom role:

 1. On the VMware Cloud Services Console **Roles** page, click **Add Role**.
-1. On the **Add permissions** tab, in the left panel, expand **VMware Aria Operations for Applications**.
+1. On the **Add permissions** tab, in the left panel, expand **VMware Tanzu Observability**.
 1. In the panel on the right, select the permissions that you want to assign to the role, and click **Continue**.
 1. On the **Role information** tab, enter a meaningful role name and description, and click **Continue**.
 1. On the **Review added permission** tab, verify your selections and click **Save**.